 Conservative breast surgery is often paired with radiation of the breast to treat any other tumors.

 Like IBC, Paget's disease is rare.
-It accounts for 1 to 4 percent of all breast cancer cases, according to the National Cancer Institute.
+It accounts for

 Breast cancer treatment and rashes

 Women who are undergoing treatment for breast cancer may get breast rashes as a result of their treatments.
 Some breast cancer medications, chemotherapy, hormone therapy, and radiation can all cause breast rashes.

 Women who are taking any medications or undergoing breast cancer treatment should ask their healthcare team about possible side effects, including breast rashes.